DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/work-with-multiple-windows.md

 ## Basic use

 When your page launches a new window, the test will automatically continue in the newly open window.
-You don't need to write any extra code.
 When that window is closed, the test will switch back to its parent.

 ```JavaScript
 import { Selector } from 'testcafe';